 Council Tax is a property-based tax which all householders (both homeowners and tenants) normally have to pay.
 It is a local tax, set by councils to help pay for local services.
-As a result, the rate of Council Tax varies from parish to parish within the county, based on local expenses and spending plans.
+As a result, the rate of Council Tax varies from parish to parish within the Bath and North East Somerset area, based on local expenses and spending plans.
 Your Council Tax makes up around a quarter of the council's income, so it is absolutely vital to support local services and facilities such as the following:

 - Police and fire services